Breast Implant Revision Surgery: Considerations

 They work co-operatively and collaboratively as a Team for very highly complex cases.
 If you have a very complex Revisional Surgery need, you can seek the Team’s opinion in a Group Consultation, usually on a Friday morning, by special arrangement.

-Funding Your Plastic Surgery & Aesthetic Procedure
+Payment methods Your Plastic Surgery & Aesthetic Procedure

 Next Steps on your Surgical Journey